 A: Each class will be held at the Cole County Sheriff’s Office.
 We are located at 350 East.
 High Jefferson City, Mo 65102

 Q: How many instructors are there and who are they?

-A: There are seven instructors at the present time.
+A: There are eight instructors at the present time.
 Dep.
-Tiffany Luetjen, Dep.
-Joey Matherne and Jailer Billi Wright of the Cole County Sheriff’s Office, Officer Kevin Kempker and Officer Paris Campbell of the Jefferson City Police Department, Officer Caleb Groner of Lincoln University Police Department and Cole County Posse Member Matt Blotevogel.
+Tiffany Thurman, Dep.
+Joey Matherne and Jailer Billi Wright of the Cole County Sheriff’s Office, Officer Kevin Kempker, Officer Kelly Gettler and Officer Paris Lewis of the Jefferson City Police Department, Officer Caleb Groner of Lincoln University Police Department and Cole County Posse Member Matt Blotevogel.